ZaiqiangWu/wuzaiqiang/index.md

 ### Education

-- ME degree in Control Science and Engineering from Zhejiang University, China.
+- M.Sc degree in Control Science and Engineering from Zhejiang University, China.
 2017 - 2020
 - BE degree in Electrical Engineering from Harbin Institute of Technology, China.
 2013 - 2017